White Rose Movement

-White Rose Movement were a post-punk/electro band from London, England.
+White Rose Movement are a post-punk/electro band from London, England.
 The band was named after the German anti-Nazi resistance movement White Rose.
-They mixed the post-punk style and attitude of early bands of the genre such as Joy Division, the Sound, Killing Joke and the Chameleons with a more New Romantic image reminiscent of bands like Duran Duran, Depeche Mode and A Flock of Seagulls.
+They mixed the post-punk style and attitude of early bands of the genre such as Joy Division, the Sound, Killing Joke and the Chameleons.

 History

-White Rose Movement was formed from an earlier unsuccessful group named Arturo.
-Vine, Milton, Dyke and Harper were childhood friends who grew up together in a hippy commune in a small village in Norfolk (and went to boarding school together).
+White Rose Movement was formed from an earlier group named Arturo.
+Vine, Milton, Dyke and Harper were childhood friends who grew up together in a hippy commune in a small village in Norfolk.
 Erica MacArthur (known as "Taxxi") joined the band when Owen Dyke went throughout the London club Trash asking every girl whether they played keyboards.
 The band once ran a club in London named The Dazzle!, which was situated in a venue used as a disco by the national front.
 Their first album Kick was released 17 April 2006, after a long period of media hype and critical acclaim from the British indie music press.
 Its single "Love Is a Number", hailed by many as the soundtrack of the year (including Conor McNicholas, editor of the NME and Kele from Bloc Party who described it as "the song I wished I'd written") - an eclectic fusion of electronics and bass driven guitars, divided the critics, both impressing and confusing them.
 Kick was produced by British producer Paul Epworth.
 The band toured with the Rakes across January and February 2006, supported the Strokes at Hammersmith Apollo on 17 February, and embarked on a headline tour of their own in March.

 Also in 2006, they played at the Coachella festival in California, Festival Paredes de Coura (Portugal) and Festival Internacional de Benicàssim near Barcelona, as well as two tours supporting Placebo and other festivals.
 The band were due to embark on a headline tour of the UK in September, but due to Vine being ill they were forced to postpone this tour to November/December of that year.

 The band were the support act for Nine Inch Nails (Australia), Placebo, Bloc Party, the Strokes, Gary Numan, Soulwax, the Kills, and in 2007 they last played London at their own self-styled 'Dazzle Club', followed by DJ sets from the Kills and Jesus and Mary Chain.
 After that, White Rose Movement were to begin recording a second album.